 Named after chef and owner Darnell Reed's great-grandmother—whose delicious southern recipes inspired him to pursue his passion for cooking as a career—Luella's Southern Kitchen is located in the Lincoln Square neighborhood a block away from the Old Town School of Folk Music.
-This BYOB restaurant offers contemporary updates on southern favorites like sweet potato pancakes, brown sugar and bourbon French toast, a pimento cheeseburger, and Nashville hot chicken and waffles.
+This BYOB restaurant offers contemporary updates on southern favorites like brown sugar and bourbon French toast, a pimento cheeseburger, shrimp and grits, and Nashville hot chicken and waffles.

 Located a short stroll from the Lincoln Park Zoo, North Pond Restaurant serves brunch Sundays from 10:30 a.m. to 1:30 p.m.
 This James Beard award-winning restaurant offers a spectacular view of a pond overlooking the Chicago skyline.
 Originally built in 1912 as a warming shelter for ice skaters, this redesigned restaurant now features a menu prepared by Chef Bruce Sherman using fresh, local ingredients from small farms nearby.
 For a flat fee per person, you can choose between seasonal dishes for a delicious farm-to-table three-course meal and order specialty cocktails from the bar for an additional charge.

 Like the name would suggest, Farmhouse Chicago is a farm-themed restaurant featuring rustic decor, American food, and regional beers and wines.
 Founded in 2011 by two married couples, Farmhouse Chicago lists where it gets its ingredients right on the menu and hires a staff focused on sustainable and responsible practices.
-Brunch is served on Saturday and Sunday featuring farm-to-table options like short rib hash, BBQ pork sandwiches and a farm egg scramble as well as a selection of classic, pink, or mead mimosas, a house-made bloody mary or several non-alcoholic beverages from the bar.
+Brunch is served on Saturday and Sunday featuring farm-to-table options like egg scramble with mushrooms and scallions, brown sugar brioche French toast and a trout cake benedict as well as a selection of classic, pink, or mead mimosas, a house-made bloody mary or several non-alcoholic beverages from the bar.

-Although the brunch menu is rather sparse with only 10 options, the selections include classics like chicken and waffles to midwestern favorites like shrimp and grits.
+Although the brunch menu is rather sparse with only 10 options, the selections include classics like chicken and waffles and more unique items like pimento cheese scramble.
 Year-round, you can get brunch every day until 3 p.m., and during warmer months, guests can relax on the largest backyard patio in Logan Square or play on one of the outdoor ping pong tables.
 Parson's also serves beer and liquor, and as of summer 2018, you can now sample the newest creation of Chicago's Revolution Brewing Company: Parson's Beer.

-Stephanie Izard of Girl and the Goat fame opened Duck Duck Goat in the West Loop neighborhood that Chinese cuisine items like crispy frog legs, Chongqing chicken (Sichuan-style chicken with chilis), and shrimp toast.
+Stephanie Izard of Girl and the Goat fame opened Duck Duck Goat in the West Loop neighborhood that Chinese cuisine items like slap noodles with goat shoulder, Chongqing chicken (Sichuan-style chicken with chilis), and shrimp toast.
 The restaurant is well-decorated and cozy, with an open view into the kitchen from almost every table and pictures of Chinese people and places decorating every wall.
 Duck Duck Goat also has an extensive dim sum menu, and its brunch is served Sundays from 10 a.m. to 1 p.m.